M0kcry/Notes-THM/README.md

 -rm [name of the file].
 If you want to remove a directory the -R switch.

+-scp [SOURCE][DESTINATION].
+This command allows you to transfer files between two computers using the SSH protocol to provide both authentication and encryption. i.e. scp important.txt ubuntu@192.168.1.30:/home/ubuntu/transferred.txt would be the command to transfer from our pc to a remote one.
+This command can be reversed.
+It would be like : scp ubuntu@192.168.1.30:/home/ubuntu/documents.txt notes.txt (we copy a file from a remote pc to ours).

 -cp [name of the file(notf) you want to copy] [name of the copied file]

 -mv [notf you want to move] [where you want to move it].
 Can also be used to rename a folder/file. i.e. move note2 note3.

 **Similarly to using cat, we can provide full file paths, i.e. directory1/directory2/note for all of these commands above.**

+-wget [URL or Breadcrumb trail].
+Downloads a file from a specified URL.

 -echo <text> outputs the text we write between after the command.

 -whoami [/] outputs the user id.